12.1 Slitless First-Order Spectroscopy

 λ1356 and [OII

-] λ2471; see Section Geocoronal Emission and Shadow) will be observed at all pixels in the image when a slitless spectrum is obtained which covers these wavelengths.
+] λ2471; see Section Geocoronal Emission and Shadow) will be observed at all pixels in the image when a slitless spectrum covering these wavelengths is obtained.
 This background must be taken into account in your signal-to-noise calculations.
 For this reason, you may wish to consider using one of the two longpass ultraviolet (UV) blocking filters (see Section 5.3.5), instead of a clear aperture when performing UV slitless spectroscopy.
-Note that when a spectroscopic exposure is obtained with a slit, these sky emission lines are localized in the resulting image to the pixels at the corresponding wavelengths. - Slitless spectroscopic data will not be fully calibrated by the STScI STIS pipeline. slitless spectroscopic data will be passed through the first phase of calibration and a flat-fielded calibrated image will be produced; however, the pipeline will not attempt to spectroscopically calibrate the data.
+Note that when a spectroscopic exposure is obtained with a slit, these sky emission lines are localized in the resulting image to the pixels at the corresponding wavelengths. - Slitless spectroscopic data will not be fully calibrated by the STScI STIS pipeline.
+Slitless spectroscopic data will be passed through the first phase of calibration and a flat-fielded calibrated image will be produced; however, the pipeline will not attempt to spectroscopically calibrate the data.
 This process must be interactively done by the observer since, as described above, ambiguous overlap of spatial and spectral information will occur.
 Please contact the Help Desk if you have questions about calibrating your slitless spectroscopic data.

 In order to properly calibrate slitless data it is necessary to know the position of each source along the dispersion direction.
 This usually requires a STIS, ACS, WFC3, or archival image at comparable spatial resolution and imaged with a comparable bandpass to the emission line structure that is being imaged with the slitless STIS spectroscopy.
 Obtaining the image during the same visit and at the same position angle as the slitless spectroscopy simplifies the image registration and analysis.
 Variations in the positioning of the Mode Select Mechanism (MSM), which contains the mirrors and gratings, can result in an uncertainty of the position of an image or spectrum on the detector by as much as five pixels, and an additional special calibration may be needed in order to fix the absolute offset between the images and the spectrograms.
 The standard STIS ACQ